facebook/usort/README.md

 [![license](https://img.shields.io/pypi/l/usort.svg)](https://github.com/facebookexperimental/usort/blob/main/LICENSE)
 [![code style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 μsort is a safe, minimal import sorter.
-It's primary goal is to make no "dangerous" changes to code, and to make no changes on code style.
+Its primary goal is to make no "dangerous" changes to code, and to make no changes on code style.
 This is achieved by detecting distinct "blocks" of imports that are the most likely to be safely interchangeable, and only reordering imports within these blocks without altering formatting.
 Code style